 Interest on certain installment sales.
 Did you have installment sales that required you to pay interest on the deferred tax liability for federal purposes?
 If so, you must also compute interest for Oregon using the same method as for federal.
-The annual interest rate is 6 percent for 2023 and 8 percent for 2024.
+The annual interest rate is 8 percent for 2024 and 9 percent for 2025.

 Nonresidents.
-Use only those installment obligations from dispositions of Oregon property.
+Compute interest only on installment obligations from dispositions of Oregon property.